Hiwonder-docs/Jetson-Nano-Development-Board/source/docs/3_AI_Entry_Level_Lesson.md

                 break
 ```

-If camera is not detected or other errors appear, “**Camera Open Failure**” will be printed.
+If camera is not detected or other errors appear, "**Camera Open Failure**" will be printed.

 ```py
 cap.release()